MarcusSchmidt4247/TagIt/README.md

 Development for this project is ongoing.
 Planned features include:
 - Support for a wider variety of file types
-- Support for multiple tagged directories with customizable locations
 - More options for how to manage tags and files
 - Saving and reloading search parameters
 - Exporting search results